 Well, He certainly succeeded there.
 So plain, so simple.
 But, then again, they had only told him to blend in.
 They hadn't told him he was required to wear a plain suit; though he supposed it had been assumed that would happen as par their request of his toned down appearance.
 He smiled at his reflection and started to braid a few locks together, then he pulled the rest up off his neck and twisted it into a bun, wrapping the braid around it and using an ivory hair pick with red stones in it to keep the bun up in place.
 He turned and skipped over to the nearly overflowing wardrobe in his room; pulling out a plain, but expensive white dress with black lace adorning the sleeves, neckline, and skirts.
 He slipped it on over his corset; garter belt, panties, and stockings.
 He stood in front of the full-length mirror and turned his back to it, looking over his shoulder so he could see as he buttoned up the back properly.
 Once finished, he spun around and smiled at his reflection.
 "There is a serious lack of red, but even the plain, boring brunet me cleans up quite nicely~" he giggled to himself, finally satisfied with the result of hours in front of the mirror.

-William checked his watch for the fifth time in the last 15 minutes.
-Sutcliff was taking forever as usual and they needed to get a move on.
+William checked his watch for the fifth time in the last fifteen minutes.
+Sutcliff was taking forever - as usual - and they needed to get a move on.
 How long did it really take to change clothes, really?